 Lemon Balm leaves are best consumed when they're fresh, so I typically make a tincture in brandy with fresh leaves in the late spring and early summer.
 But dried leaves make a lovely and calming tea as well so don't shy away from the dried stuff.
 Just make sure it comes from a good source and has been properly stored.

 Lemon Balm has quickly become a favorite ingredient to use topically, especially as a hydrosol, but can also be used in its whole-plant form for things like dry masks that are activated with water.
 This nutrient-rich green leaf is high in delicate antioxidants that work to reduce free radical damage.
 It is specific to mending and soothing inflamed and problematic skin.
 (And yes it is going to be an ingredient in one of our new mask formulas.)

 The hydrosol is delightfully calming to the body and soul without being overly sedative.
 Lemon Balm hydrosol has been traditionally used by aromatherapists to soothe irritations both inside and out.
 Topically, it can be used to calm rashes, burns, eczema, poison oak or ivy, and other general skin irritations.
 Energetically, it calms, cools, and softens overheated emotions and sharp moods.
-I’ve been using the hydrosol to soothe some irritation caused by a food allergy and find that it pairs beautifully with our Blue Chamomile Cleansing Oil and followed up by Luna Face Serum No. 2.
+I’ve been using the hydrosol to soothe some irritation caused by a food allergy and find that it pairs beautifully with our Vesper Cleansing Oil and followed up by Luna Balancing Serum.

 I have a lemon balm plant, do you have a list of ways to put it to good use besides tea?